MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Select **New name** to add a new activity name entry to the recommended list.

-1. Select **Save** when you are done.
+1. Select **Save** when you're done.

 The activity names you added will now show up under **Recommended names** in activity name dropdown when grouping actions for a recording.
-Any activities that are not defined in the recommended list will show up under **Custom names**.
+Any activities that aren't defined in the recommended list will show up under **Custom names**.

 [!INCLUDE[footer-include](includes/footer-banner.md)]